Shravya-ds/PasswordChecker/README.md

 # PasswordChecker
-Check your passwords are ever been hacked, without disclosing your identity!!!
+Check your passwords have ever been hacked, without disclosing your identity!!!